 The five core activities of Achievers are as follows (in order of importance):

-Career Skills Development: Girls are stalled between school and productive work: more than a third—34%—of young women in developing countries are jobless—out of the labor force and not in school (World Bank, 2014).
-Although the gender gap in school enrollment has been closing, the gender gap in labor force participation is on the rise.
+Career Skills Development: Girls are stalled between school and productive work: more than a third—34%—of young women in developing countries are jobless—out of the labour force and not in school (World Bank, 2014).
+Although the gender gap in school enrolment has been closing, the gender gap in labour force participation is on the rise.

 Community Advocacy: Achievers Ghana across the communities have long been advocating for more protections to prevent adolescent girls from being forced to get married before they are ready and prevention of all form of Gender Based Violence.

 Fundamentally, child marriage is a violation of human rights.
 It’s also a harmful practice that drags down communities and economies.
 When girls are safe, healthy, educated, and empowered, research has shown that they help have healthier children, earn more income, and help grow economies – making them powerful agents of positive change.